-For many people, their pets are family and living without them is unimaginable.
-Yet, that is exactly what they are being forced to contemplate since an increasing number of apartment complexes are implementing dog breed restrictions for apartments.
+For many people, their pets are family, and living without them is unimaginable.
+Yet, that is exactly what they are being forced to contemplate since an increasing number of apartment complexes are implementing dog breed restriction for apartments.
 If you have one of the restricted dog breeds, you can have a hard time renting or buying an apartment.

 What Are Dog Breed Restrictions For Apartments?

-Dog breed restrictions for apartments mean that certain dog breeds that are considered rowdy, unmanageable, and dangerous are banned from the building.
+Dog breed restrictions for apartments mean that certain breeds that are considered rowdy, unmanageable, and dangerous are banned from the building.
 Residents and prospective residents cannot have these dogs in their apartments.
-Breed-specific legislation varies from place to place, so it’s important to be up to date on the latest legalities regarding your breed specific law.
+Breed-specific legislation varies from place to place, so it’s important to be up to date on the latest legalities regarding your breed-specific law.

 Most Common Dog Breed Restrictions For Apartments

 Dog breed restrictions differ from place to place.
 In addition to banning breeds that have been legally deemed dangerous dogs, the landlords may make their own decisions about which type of dogs they will or will not allow on their property.
 Dog breeds that are allowed in one place may not be allowed in another.